Skip to content

 To bring this SEO strategy deep dive to a close, we’ll leave you with some parting advice from Monika:

 “Learn about your product.
 Speak to stakeholders about it.
 Listen to customer calls and understand the language they use.
-And just get started - you can always iterate and fine-tune later.”
+Then just get started - you can always iterate and fine-tune later.”

 “If you’re in a well-established category where your competitors have well-known brands, don’t be afraid to use their branded traffic for your benefit.”